Stellarium/stellarium/skycultures/balinese/description.md

 ##### Elephantfish

 Gajahmina is an elephantfish.
-A sea-creature that have elephant head and fish body.
+A sea-creature that has elephant head and fish body.
 It is a supranatural creature and helps the inhabitants.

 <img width="255" src="illustrations/descr_pics/Bu_Pa.png"/>